 ```

-If you want you can change the user’s password to the database with the following command:
+If you wish, you can change the password for the postgres database user with the following command:

 ```sql